- About Us

 GUIDES

 One of the main things we do in the sukkah is come together to learn, to teach and to explore.
 So, if you have something you want to teach the community, a workshop you want to run, or a conversation you want to host, we hope you’ll sign up to be a guide at Open to the Sky: The Beacon Sukkah Project.
-If you have any difficulties or challenges registering, please be in touch.

 We are proud to again be organizing Open to the Sky: The Beacon Sukkah Project together with Beacon Arts.